Road Trips from Sanford, ME

 5h 52m298.4 mi one way

-The longest option at 298.4 miles and 5.9 hours, this route maintains a drive score of 9 with mostly highway driving over flat terrain.
-It provides access to Katahdin Woods and Waters National Monument and the Frances Perkins National Monument, making it a significant journey.
+The furthest option at 298.4 miles, this trip will take 5.9 hours with a drive score of 9.
+It's mostly highway and offers access to Katahdin Woods and Waters National Monument and Frances Perkins National Monument.
+The terrain remains mostly flat.

 Jonesport, ME